Computer and Internet Security Tips against Viruses and Hackers

 Fortunately, there are some things you can do to better protect your computer, home network, internet connection, and online activities against viruses (and other malware) and hackers.

-Computer & Internet Security Tips
+Computer and Internet Security Tips

 The best computer and internet protection is yourself and you will have to watch out with everything you do, online and offline.
 These tips will help you to better protect yourself from viruses (and other malware) and hackers.